A2Wolverin3/smtp2http/README.md

 ```
 You can now modify the config.json to suport your camera names as they are configured for your specific environment.

-After installation, you must you will need to set the smtp2http executable to run at startup.
+After installation, you you will need to set the smtp2http executable to run at startup.
 There are several ways to do this.
 I did this by doing the following;

 ```sh
 sudo nano /etc/rc.local